 - 1. The heading LIST OF TABLES should appear in all capital letters, 2 inches down from the top edge of the paper, and centered left to right.
-The listing of the contents begins on the fourth line below this heading. - 2.
+Listing of contents begins on the fourth line below this heading. - 2.
 Captions are to be listed exactly as they appear in the body of the paper. - 3.
 Place page numbers opposite the last line of each entry in the table of contents, with last digit of the page numbers aligned flush right.
-Connect entries to page numbers with a line of ellipses (.....).
+Connect entries to page numbers with a line of elipses (.....).